jundalisay/spblist/content/en/social/economics/principles/part-2/chapter-01.md

 $4 | C | D, E | demand satisfied | $4 | $12 (3 cakes) | all ok | 3 days

-{{< img src="/graphics/law2.png" alt="Second Law Definition" cap="The second law of value creates a downward sloping supply curve in pantrynomics.
+{{< img src="/graphics/law2.png" alt="Third Law Definition" cap="The Third Law of value creates a downward sloping supply curve in pantrynomics.
 In Economics, it is limited to the profit-motive which causes its supply curve to slope upwards.
 While the concept of nominal value exists in Economics, real value does not.
 For example, Real GDP is still measured in money and not in commodities" >}}